ibpdas/ibpdas/readme.md

 I work at the intersection of data, policy and tech in the UK public sector.

-My background spans accounting, analytics, data science and data strategy.
+My background spans finance, analytics, data science and data strategy.
 Over time I have become interested in how people, systems and incentives shape how organisations use data and AI.

 I like building tools that help people: